petartotev/PT_Demo_NET_Kubernetes/README.md

 ```

 ⚠️ WARNING: Note that using "127.0.0.1:6379" works perfectly fine when testing locally with a running instance.<br>
-But once you run the .NET Application in a Kubernetes cluster, you will `need to change the connection string` as described in a following step!
+But once you run the .NET Application in a Kubernetes cluster, you will `need to change the connection string` as described in step 5!

 3. Use Redis Helm chart to deploy Redis to your Kubernetes cluster: